 Just beyond the churches is the historic Curley School, named for mine superintendent Mike Curley, and built in classical Spanish Colonial Revival style with a copper (now tarnished) bell tower.
-What once was the K-12 school is now the renovated and re-purposed Sonoran Desert Conference Center.
+What once was the K-12 school is now, a working artists accommodations, Sonoran Desert Inn and re-purposed Sonoran Desert Conference Center.

 In the courtyard you will find the Ajo Center for Sustainable Agriculture’s productive vegetable garden, fruit orchard and, out back, a modern “green” chicken coop.
 Many of the plants here are heirloom species from Father Kino’s era.

 Nina Altshul, who is with Ajo Regional Food Partnership, is developing a sustainable local food system to promote a healthy way of dining for all of the area residents.
 They do this through something called the “distributed agriculture model”, which is pretentious academic language for growing food in many backyards throughout the community, conducting gardening & cooking workshops, and organizing a twice-monthly Authentically Ajo Farmers Market.
 At the Visitor Center, you can pick up a map for a self-guided tour of the local gardens.
 If you go, I think you will meet a lot of people who are very enthusiastic about good food and organic gardening.